 - MLB.com Fantasy – Not a ton of original fantasy content, but what they do is done right.
 Their prospect based content is especially helpful.

-- Patton & Company – If you like talking fantasy baseball this site is for you.
+- Patton & Company – If you like old fashioned baseball talk, this is one of the fantasy baseball sites you should be stopping by on a regular basis.
 It’s basically a big message board that allows you to view the latest news and fantasy takes on any player you want.
 The site cultivates great conversations with some of the pioneers of fantasy baseball included.

 - Razzball – If you like your analysis with a healthy helping of attitude then this is the place for you.
 There’s a lot of great analysis and awesome tools hidden behind the pop culture and outrageous takes.